adamsilver/fdpb/06-Search.md

 Kidly is a start-up that houses *the best stuff for your baby all in one place*.
 They wanted to create something great with a lot of wonderful features.
 Naturally, they were also eager to launch.

 Deciding what to cut from the large backlog of work quickly became an essential skill.
-Launching an MVP within a reasonable timeframe meant having a critical understanding on the value each feature would provide our users.
+Launching an MVP within a reasonable timeframe meant having a critical understanding of the value each feature would give our beloved users.

-We knew that our product range would be small, at least to start with.
-This meant we could scrap the ability to search.
-Instead we could really on a well organised navigation system.
+We knew the product range would be small, at least to start with.
+This meant we could scrap search and rely on a well-organised navigation system.

-This freed up a lot of our time and attention to solve more important problems.
+This freed up a lot of our time and energy to solve more important problems.
 Nurturing a do-less mindset is something that benefits everyone because it encourages momentum, keeps the team focussed on the most essential thing for users with a product that maximises the value of the delivery effort.

 This wouldn't be a particulary useful chapter on search if we decided to scrap the feature altogether so we'll assume we need it and design accordingly.